-Source: Morningstar Direct, Morningstar US 10+ Yr Treasury Bond TR USD, data as of 15 November 2023.
-Past performance does not guarantee future results.
+Source: Morningstar Direct, Morningstar US 10+ Yr Treasury Bond TR USD, data as of November 15, 2023.
+For illustrative purposes only.

 This applies to the U.K., U.S. and Australia, where yields now cover inflation in many instances, offering positive "real" yields.
 European yields are also rising strongly but, from a very low base, exhibit less attractive absolute yields to date.